OmkeshJadhav/Servix-Customer-Complaint-And-Service-Management-System/README.md

-# Sankey Customer Complaint & Service Management System (CCSMS)
+# Servix Customer Complaint & Service Management System (CCSMS)

 A full-stack, role-based web application for managing customer service complaints.
 This system facilitates the entire lifecycle of a support ticket from submission to resolution, offering dedicated workflows for Customers, Service Agents, and Administrators.